 Southern Child & Family Psychology provides a range of specialist assessments including:

 Preschool visits can also be arranged where necessary to aid the assessment process.
-The psychology component of an ASD assessment usually takes four sessions, comprising a family session, parent session, child session, and final feedback session.
+The psychology component of an Autism assessment usually takes four sessions, comprising a family session, parent session, child session, and final feedback session.

-Medicare rebates are available for ASD assessments.
+Medicare rebates are available for Autism assessments.

 In younger children, developmental assessments can assist with determining which part of a child's development is on-track and which areas may need intervention.